twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 ### extending template on a project

-When modifiying behavior of the template on a project (a fork of the template) it is less practical to compartmentalize everything into features.
+When modifiying behavior of the template on a project (a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
 It is expected in this case to use the `project-extensions` folder to contain `custom-components` and `flex-hooks` much like a single large feature in the feature library.

+## types

+The types folder contains various object definitions that are used throughout the template, many declare the interface for operations within the serverless functions.
+Some key types to pay attention to.

+- [Task](/plugin-flex-ts-template-v2/src/types/task-router/Task.ts) defines expected object model for customisations to task.
+It is useful here to annotate what custom conversation measures are used for.
+- [Worker](/plugin-flex-ts-template-v2/src/types/task-router/Worker.ts) defines expected object model for customisations to worker.
+- [CustomServiceConfiguration](/plugin-flex-ts-template-v2/src/types/manager/CustomServiceConfiguration.ts) This is where custom feature configuration models are declared.

+## Utils

+# live-query

+Its not uncommon to want to levearge the [built in indexes](https://www.twilio.com/docs/sync/live-query#index-name) for custom features in flex.
+The live query helper is a convenience class for doing just that.
+Allowing you to hook into one of the four indexes with a query and instantly be able to manage the results.

+# serverless

+The serverless package contains the interface to the set of common twilio operations - these can be thought of as wrrappers around the direct suite of Twilio APIs, making it easy to leverrage these operations without having to rebuild an interface.
+They come with an example of how retry handling can be built in.

+## API Service

+The common class that implements retry handling, all utilities that act as interfaces to serverless functions should extend this

+## PhoneNumbers

+- getAccountPhoneNumbers()

+## Programmable Chat

+- updateChannelAttributes(channelSid: string, attributes: object)

+## Task Router

+- updateTaskAttributes(taskSid: string, attributesUpdate: object)
+  - this will merge the attributesUpdate object with existing attributes.
+It will use the backend to ensure the operation is transactionally safe be checking the ETAG header.
+This is something not currently done when using the front end SDK.
+- getQueues(force: boolean)
+- getWorkerChannels(workerSid: string)
+- updateWorkerChannel(workerSid: string, workerChannelSid: string, capacity: number, available: boolean)